dotnet/runtime/src/libraries/System.Reflection.Emit/README.md

 The APIs and functionality are mature, but do get extended occasionally.

 ## Deployment
 [System.Reflection.Emit](https://www.nuget.org/packages/System.Reflection.Emit) is included in the shared framework.
+The package does not need to be installed into any project compatible with .NET Standard 2.1; it only needs to be installed when targeting .NET Standard 2.0.

 ## Source